daughterofstark/STRIDE_downstream/STRIDE_MASTER_HANDOFF.md

 **Purpose.** This document is a complete, self-contained technical handoff for the `stride-dengue-analysis` repository (a.k.a. `STRIDE_downstream-main`).
-It is written so that a **brand-new Claude conversation with zero prior context** can pick up development and implement the next stage without any additional knowledge.
-Attach this file (and the repository ZIP) to the new conversation.
+It is written so that a anyone can pick up development and implement the next stage without any additional knowledge.

 It documents the exact current state, the architecture every stage must follow, the invariants that must never be broken, the development and verification